GTAB ByLaws

 Standing Rules and amendments to existing Standing Rules may be adopted at any general meeting with a majority vote in the affirmative.
 Standing Rules shall be reviewed by the Executive Board and amended yearly or more frequently as deemed necessary.

-Article XII - Indemnification
+Article XIII - Indemnification

 The Association shall indemnify officers, directors, and other persons participating in the activities of the Association.

-Article XIII - Affiliations
+Article XIV - Affiliations

 GTAB may enter into affiliations with associations with common interests and purposes by recommendation of the Executive Board and vote of the general membership.

-Article XIV - Dissolution
+Article XV - Dissolution

 Upon dissolution of the Association for any reason, a majority of the Executive Board then in office shall, after providing for the payment of all liabilities of the Association, dispose of all of the assets by distribution to a tax-exempt corporation organized under the laws of the State of Texas and qualifying as an exempt organization or organizations under Section 501(c)(3) of the Internal Revenue Code and its regulations as they now exist or as they may hereafter be amended.